-I got you on wash day essentials and wash day mistakes to avoid.
+I got you on wash day routine and tips.

 I first moisturize after rinsing off the deep conditioner.
 When in a protective style, I moisturize weekly and when the weather decides to dry off my hair I do twice a week.
 I moisturize after 2 days or every other day when wearing my hair out.
 I only use water + leave-in conditioner and oil to moisturize and seal.